 No matter the stage of planning you’re in or the type of advice, humor, or anecdotes you’re looking to glean, here are the best wedding podcasts that are definitely worth a listen.

-Launched by full-service, Tri-state area-based wedding company, Live Picture Studios, this podcast was created to help newly engaged couples navigate the unchartered waters of planning a wedding—and its launch just so happened to coincide with the start of the pandemic.
+Launched by full-service, Tri-state area-based wedding company, Live Picture Studios, this podcast was created to help newly engaged couples navigate the unchartered waters of planning a wedding—and its launch just so happened to coincide with the start of quarantine.
 It’s hosted by two women who are great at keeping it real.
 “Jean and Natasha ask thought-provoking questions and I love how they incorporate so many different perspectives into one topic,” shares Amanda Hudes, event and wedding planner and founder of Smiling Through Chaos Event Planning in Scotch Plains, New Jersey, who’s been a guest on a show a few times.

 While host Ashleigh Coffie was planning her wedding, she and her maid of honor, Toniah Paryo, recognized a stark lack of Black representation in the wedding podcast space and sought out to change that themselves.
 So in October 2019, they launched the very first episode of Hue I Do, and ever since they’ve been inviting guest experts to come onto their show to help and inspire engaged couples to be mindful of hiring vendors from diverse backgrounds.

 Pretty much any question you have about planning your big day, from start to finish, can be answered in one of the 20-plus episodes of this fun and informative podcast, which launched this past August.
 “We take a lighthearted, realistic look and a peek behind the curtain at the wedding industry,” shares co-host Kate Reavey, wedding planner and owner of Chicago Vintage Weddings.
-Not only do she and her co-host, longtime friend, and fellow industry professional, Alyson Thompson, offer a lot of helpful wedding planning tips for any budget, but they also divvy up down-to-earth advice about how to handle wedding planning in COVID times.
+Not only do she and her co-host, longtime friend, and fellow industry professional, Alyson Thompson, offer a lot of helpful wedding planning tips for any budget, but they also divvy up down-to-earth advice about how to handle wedding planning during difficult times.

 Unlike so many wedding podcasts that came before it, The Bouquet Toss does not attempt to sway you in any direction when it comes to how you should or shouldn’t plan your big day.
 Instead, co-hosts Jessica Bishop, of The Budget Savvy Bride, and real weddings editor Sari Weinerman, have made it their mission to unveil the history behind so many wedding traditions that are still carried out today so that brides can decide for themselves whether to keep or toss them from their own plans.